The Deligne-Riemann-Roch isomorphism: Construction of the Deligne--Riemann--Roch isomorphism

 with Cartesian squares.
 The upper composition is the morphism $g^{\prime}$, while the lower composition is $g$.
 Applying Proposition \ref{prop:projprojprojproj} first and then Proposition \ref{prop:projimmersionimmersionproj}, we find

 as was to be shown.
 This completes the proof of the existence.

-For the uniqueness, by Proposition \ref{prop:base-reduction} we can suppose that our base schemes are divisorial, and our morphisms projective.
+For the uniqueness, by Proposition \ref{prop:base-reduction} we may assume that our base schemes are divisorial, and our morphisms projective.
 Then, we are led to separately treat the case of closed immersions and projective bundles.
 For closed immersions, there is nothing to say.
-For the case of projective bundles, by the compatibility of the projection formula and by Proposition \ref{lemma:projbundle}, we see that the DRR isomorphism is fixed by the second condition in the statement. \end{proof}
+For the case of projective bundles, by the compatibility of the projection formula and by Lemma \ref{lemma:projbundle}, we see that the DRR isomorphism is fixed by the second condition in the statement. \end{proof}